 Today I read another interesting article about a lawsuit of Motorola vs. Apple that I had written about several weeks ago.
 Essentially, "the U.S. International Trade Commission on Monday ended a two-and-a-half year patent suit leveraged by Motorola against Apple, throwing out the the case as the last of six patents-in-suit was found to be invalid."
 In other words, Apple is finally off the hook from a suit that took over two years to come to a close - indicating just how much time (and presumably money) can be wasted through the process of litigation, especially for trivial mobile device patents.
 The patent itself was for a "sensor controlled user interface for portable communication devices," which referred to technology allowing a touch screen to ignore accidental screen touches while making a phone call.
+I remember that Apple had at one point been behind Motorola regarding the final patent in dispute, as the presiding Judge Thomas Pender had ruled that Apple had actually infringed upon the patent.
+However upon examining prior art from an earlier-filed Motorola patent, Pender ruled that this more recent patent was invalid for lack of novelty in comparison to the earlier-filed patent.
+The ITC Commission itself even found the Motorola patent to be obvious considering their earlier-filed patent, along with common knowledge from another patent.
+Google now has the opportunity to pursue an appeal through the U.S. Court of Appeals through the Federal Circuit.

 Link: http://appleinsider.com/articles/13/04/22/itc-throws-out-motorola-patent-suit-against-apple